 HTML tag, for example.
 Hiding the specific style folder might cause an issue with fetching the content by crawlers and properly presenting it to the users in the respective search results.

 Some search engines are too eager to look for content with the slightest update.
 They do it too often and create a heavy load

 on the website.
 Nobody wants to see their pages loading slowly because of hungry crawlers, but blocking them completely every time might be too extreme.
 Instead, it’s possible to slow them down by using the following directive:

 In this case, there’s a 10-second delay for search bots.

 Robots.txt for WordPress

-WordPress creates a virtual robots.txt file once you publish your first post with WordPress.
-Though if you already have a real robots.txt file created on your server, WordPress won’t add a virtual one.
+WordPress creates the virtual robots.txt file once you publish your first post with WordPress.
+Though if you already have the real robots.txt file created on your server, WordPress won’t add the virtual one.

 By default, it will have Google’s Mediabot allowed, a bunch of spambots disallowed and some standard WordPress folders and files disallowed.

-So in case you didn’t create a real robots.txt yet, create one with any text editor and upload it to the root directory of your server via FTP.
+So in case you haven't created the real robots.txt yet, create one with any text editor and upload it to the root directory of your server via FTP.

 As best practice, you can also use one of the many offered SEO plugins.
 For the most updated and trustworthy plugins, check out WordPress’ official SEO guide